pixijs/guides/basics/text.md

 There are a lot of text style options available (see {@link PIXI.TextStyle}), but they break down into 5 main groups:

-Font
-: `fontFamily` to select the webfont to use, `fontSize` to specify the size of the text to draw, along with options for font weight, style and variant.
+Font: `fontFamily` to select the webfont to use, `fontSize` to specify the size of the text to draw, along with options for font weight, style and variant.

-Appearance
-: Set the color with `fill` or add a `stroke` outline, including options for gradient fills.
+Appearance: Set the color with `fill` or add a `stroke` outline, including options for gradient fills.

-Drop-Shadows
-: Set a drop-shadow with `dropShadow`, with a host of related options to specify offset, blur, opacity, etc.
+Drop-Shadows: Set a drop-shadow with `dropShadow`, with a host of related options to specify offset, blur, opacity, etc.

-Word Wrapping
-: Enable with `wordWrap` and `wordWrapWidth`, and then customize the line height and alignment.
+Word Wrapping: Enable with `wordWrap` and `wordWrapWidth`, and then customize the line height and alignment.

-Trouble-shooting
-: Add padding, trim extra space, and adjust letter spacing to deal with funky font families if needed.
+Trouble-shooting: Add padding, trim extra space, and adjust letter spacing to deal with funky font families if needed.

 ## Loading and Using Fonts